Plugins

 fn build(&self, app: &mut App) {

-app.add_systems(Startup, add_people)
+app.add_systems(Startup, add_people);

-.add_systems(Update, (hello_world, (update_people, greet_people).chain()));
+app.add_systems(Update, (hello_world, (update_people, greet_people).chain()));

 }